CISecurity/ArtifactExpressions/artifacts/cisco-asa/cisco_asa.version_object.rst

 Description
 -----------

-The Cisco ASA: Version Object test is used to check the version of the PIX operating system.
+The Cisco ASA: Version Object test is used to check the version of the ASA operating system.
 It is based off of the SHOW VERSION command.

-It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
-The object element references a version_object and the state element specifies the data to check.
+The version_object element is used by a version test to define the different version information associated with a ASA system.
+There is actually only one object relating to version and this is the system as a whole.
+Therefore, there are no child entities defined.
+Any OVAL Test written to check version will reference the same version_object which is basically an empty object element.

+The version_state element defines the version information held within a Cisco ASA software release.
+The asa_release element specifies the whole ASA version information.
+The asa_major_release, asa_minor_release and asa_build elements specify seperated parts of ASA software version information.
+For instance, if the ASA version is 8.4(2.3)49, then asa_release is 8.4(2.3)49, asa_major_release is 8.4, asa_minor_release is 2.3 and asa_build is 49.
+See the SHOW VERSION command within ASA for more information.

 Technical Details
 -----------------